Michael-Cowie/Notes/Web/CSS/the_box_model.md

 #### Margin Collapsing

-Depending on whether two elements whose whose **margins touch** have positive or negative margins, the results will be different.
+Depending on whether two elements whose **margins touch** have positive or negative margins, the results will be different.

 - **Two positive margins** will combine to become one margin.
 Its size will be equal to the **largest individual margin**.
 - **Two negative margins** will collapse and the smallest value will be used.